 Tips & Best Practices to Unroll Twitter Threads

-Here are some quick habits that save time and help you avoid broken or missing threads:
+Here are some practical habits that save time and help when you unroll Twitter threads to avoid broken or missing tweet threads:

-- Always unroll from the last tweet in the thread.
+- Always unroll Twitter threads from the last tweet in the thread.

 That’s the best way to make sure you get the full chain.
 If you try from the first or middle, it might cut off early tweets.